DannnB/ProjectOne/README.md

 - ESC (then) :wq

 #### Branching

--"All in your working DIR"
+- "All in your working DIR"

 1. git pull (latest files)
 2. git branch (shows master + other branches)
 3. git branch name-of-branch (copies MASTER)